cloutprotocol/zatoshi.market/convex/how-to.md

 ---

-## Image Inscription Implementation (PNG/WebP/SVG)
+## Image Inscription Implementation (PNG/WebP/AVIF/SVG)

 Added: November 2025
-Updated: November 2025 (WebP support added)
+Updated: November 2025 (WebP and AVIF support added)

 ### Overview

-Image inscriptions (PNG, WebP, and SVG) follow the exact same commit-reveal pattern as text inscriptions but with binary content encoded as base64 on the client side and decoded to raw bytes on the server before embedding in the witness script.
+Image inscriptions (PNG, WebP, AVIF, and SVG) follow the exact same commit-reveal pattern as text inscriptions but with binary content encoded as base64 on the client side and decoded to raw bytes on the server before embedding in the witness script.

 ### File Format Support